Rare Bird VIII – expressive contemporary painting

 Shipping free

-A special element of this work is the visible artist's palette, which is directly integrated into the composition.
-The impasto, relief-like color areas remind us that painting is a process – a constant engagement with form, material, and movement.
+A special element of this work is the visible artist’s palette, which is directly integrated into the composition.
+The thick, relief-like areas of paint are a reminder that painting is a process – a constant engagement with form, material, and movement.

-Through the deliberately applied layers of paint and spatula marks, a three-dimensional effect is created that makes the bird almost tangible.
-The dialogue between surface and structure generates an image depth that changes depending on the light.
+Through the deliberately applied layers of paint and spatula marks, a three-dimensional effect is created that makes the bird feel almost tangible.
+The dialogue between surface and structure generates an image depth that changes depending on the incidence of light.

-Like many works in this series, "Rare Bird VIII" moves along the boundary between representational depiction and pure color composition.
-The color explosion does not allow the motif to remain in static repose but suggests movement, change, energy.
+Like many works in this series, “Rare Bird VIII” moves along the boundary between representational depiction and pure color composition.
+The color explosion does not allow the motif to remain in static calm, but instead suggests movement, change, energy.

-The bird seems to emerge from the color itself – a brief moment of appearance that could dissolve at any time.
+The bird seems to emerge from the paint itself – a brief moment of appearance that could dissolve again at any time.

-This work challenges the viewer's gaze – it cannot be reduced to a single interpretation, but invites one to explore the surface, feel the rhythm of the colors, and embrace the moment of creation.
+This work challenges the gaze – it resists a single, clear reading and instead invites you to explore the surface, feel the rhythm of the colors and engage with the moment of its creation.

-Here, color is not just a means of representation but becomes an expression itself – sometimes flowing gently, sometimes applied boldly, always in dialogue with the light.
+Here, color is not just a means of depiction but becomes a carrier of expression itself—sometimes gently flowing, sometimes applied with force, always in dialogue with the light.